 Amish Country Ohio, USA Travel Guide

 Summer (June-August): Temperatures generally range from 60s to 80s°F (18-30°C).
 July and August often bring higher humidity and warmer conditions.
 Precipitation grows, with scattered thunderstorms possible, especially in the afternoons.
-Summer presents comfortable conditions for outdoor activities and brings the longest daylight hours.
+Summer presents comfortable conditions for outdoor activities and provides the longest daylight hours.

 Winter (November-March): Temperatures usually range from 20s to 40s°F (-6-4°C).
-Temperatures can fall below 0°F (-18°C) with wind chill, specifically in The first month of the year and February.
+Temperatures may fall below 0°F (-18°C) with wind chill, specifically in The first month of the year and February.
 Snowfall happens regularly, turning the landscape into a peaceful, white expanse.
 Many businesses run on reduced hours or close completely during this colder period.

 The peak autumn colors appear around mid-October.
 Book accommodations well in advance for this period.